lukjok/gIPCFuzz/README.md

 # gIPCFuzz

-A greybox coverage feedback-based gRPC IPC fuzzer for desktop applications.
-I wrote this fuzzer from scrach for my master's thesis because why not.
+A grey box coverage feedback-based gRPC IPC fuzzer for desktop applications.
+I wrote this fuzzer from scratch for my master's thesis because why not.
 This is a prototype and it is not stable yet.

 ## How it works